differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 2. **Measure** the selected queries privately using a noise-addition mechanism.
 3. **Generate** synthetic data that best explains the noisy measurements.

 Mechanisms in this class differ primarily in their methodology for selecting queries and their algorithm for generating synthetic data from noisy measurements.
-The focus of this blog post is the final **Generate** step, and specifically, the open-source **[ABC](https://github.com/ryan112358/private-pgm){:target="_blank"}** tool that implements several generic and scalable solutions to this problem.
+The focus of this blog post is the final **Generate** step, and specifically, the open-source **[Marginal-Based Inference (MBI)](https://github.com/ryan112358/private-pgm){:target="_blank"}** repository that implements several generic and scalable solutions to this problem.

 Separating the Generate subroutine from the existing synthetic data generation mechanisms greatly simplifies the design space of new differentially private mechanisms.
 It allows the mechanism designer to focus on *selecting the queries* to maximize utility of the synthetic data, rather than *how to generate synthetic data* that explain the noisy measurements well.
-Both are challenging problems, and ABC provides principled solutions to the latter problem, while exposing a simple interface that can be readily adopted by mechanism designers.
+Both are challenging problems, and MBI provides principled solutions to the latter problem, while exposing a simple interface that can be readily adopted by mechanism designers.

-Among the methods implemented in ABC is PGM, which was a key component of the first-place solution in the 2018 NIST Differential Privacy [Synthetic Data Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2018-differential-privacy-synthetic){:target="\_blank"} and in both the first and second-place solutions in the follow-up [Temporal Map Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/current-and-upcoming-prize-challenges/2020-differential){:target="\_blank"}.[^2]  Other methods implemented in ABC have seen sucess in the academic settings as well.
+Among the methods implemented in MBI is [PGM](https://arxiv.org/abs/1901.09136){:target="\_blank"}, which was a key component of the first-place solution in the 2018 NIST Differential Privacy [Synthetic Data Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2018-differential-privacy-synthetic){:target="\_blank"} and in both the first and second-place solutions in the follow-up [Temporal Map Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/current-and-upcoming-prize-challenges/2020-differential){:target="\_blank"}.[^2]  Other methods implemented in MBI have seen success in the academic settings as well.

 [^2]: Other top-performing mechanisms followed the select-measure-generate paradigm as well, but used other methods for the generate step.

 After reading this blog post you will:

-* Be able to use ABC to design your first synthetic data mechanism.
+* Be able to use MBI to design your first synthetic data mechanism.
 * Understand how different methods for Generate are related and differ.
 * Be ready to compete in the next synthetic data competition!

 # Getting Started

 We will begin by introducing the basic concepts necessary to understand and develop mechanisms in the select-measure-generate paradigm.
-We will accomplish this using real Python code based on the open source ABC repository.
+We will accomplish this using real Python code based on the open source MBI repository.

 ### Discrete Data

 For the purpose of this blog post, assume we have a preprocessed discrete dataset, such that each attribute \\\( i \\\) can take on values from the set \\\(\\\{0, 1, \dots, n_i-1 \\\} \\\) where \\\( n_i \\\) is the number of possible values for a given column.
-The open source ABC repository contains a preprocessed adult dataset.
+The open source MBI repository contains a preprocessed adult dataset.
 We can load it in using the following code:

 {% highlight python %}
 >>> from mbi import Dataset